haydenwong7bm/ClasswizDisplayExt/README.md

 All version of font releases can be downloaded in the [release page](https://github.com/haydenwong7bm/ClasswizDisplayExt/releases).

-This README is just a rough description of the font，in additional to the font, **the zip file also contains a documentation file (such as `README.pdf`), read it carefully before use!**
+This README is just a rough description of the font, in additional to the font, the zip file also contains a documentation file (such as `README.pdf`).

 If you think this project is helpful to you, you may click the ☆ on the upper right corner of the page.

 ## Build Font

-Font source file is provided with the [FontForge](https://fontforge.org/) font file format，which is a file with `.sfd` extension.
+Font source file is provided with the [FontForge](https://fontforge.org/) font file format, which is a file with `.sfd` extension.
 To edit and build the font, please install FontForge.
 You can also build the font with `build.py` through FontForge.

 ~~However `.sfd` file is a text document, so you can also edit it with a text editor.~~

 ## Contribution and Feedback

-"ClassWiz Display Ext" font is all licensed under the SIL Open Font License Version 1.1 agreement authorization，For details, please see the `OFL.txt` file.
+"ClassWiz Display Ext" font is all licensed under the SIL Open Font License Version 1.1 agreement authorization, For details, please see the `OFL.txt` file.
 If you want to edit and redistribute the font, please be sure to comply with the license agreement.
 If you have any problems or suggestions, please open an issue.